earthsteading/Alpine/README.md

 # Alpine structures and infrastructures
-This repository provides a framework for the approval process required for building structures and infrastructures on crown land, including:
+This repository provides a framework for the approval process required for building structures and infrastructures on crown land in Asutralian alpine environments, including:
 ![image](https://user-images.githubusercontent.com/146181/138798555-5a0a78e3-de11-45b7-a34c-51798225454d.png)
 Location map identifier:
 (1) Kiandra (NSW)